Tilting modules and dominant dimension with respect to injective modules: Tilting modules and dominant dimension

-In this subsection, we recall the definition and basic properties of tilting modules.
+In this section, we study a relationship between tilting modules with finite projective dimension and dominant dimension with respect to injective modules.
+We start this section with recalling the definition and basic properties of tilting modules.

-\begin{definition} Fix an integer $d \geq 0$ and let $T,C$ be $A$-modules. \begin{itemize} \item[(1)] We call $T$ a \emph{tilting module} if it satisfies the following conditions: \begin{itemize} \item[(T1)] $\pd T <\infty$; \item[(T2)] $\Ext_{A}^{i} (T,T)=0$ holds for all $i \geq 1$; \item[(T3)] $\codim{T}A<\infty$. \end{itemize} Moreover, a tilting module $T$ is called a \emph{$d$-tilting module} if $\pd T =d$. \item[(2)] We call $C$ a \emph{cotilting module} if it satisfies the following conditions: \begin{itemize} \item[(C1)] $\id C <\infty$; \item[(C2)] $\Ext_{A}^{i} (C, C)=0$ holds for all $i \geq 1$; \item[(C3)] $\dim{C}\kD A<\infty$. \end{itemize} Moreover, a cotilting module $C$ is called a \emph{$d$-cotilting module} if $\id C =d$. \end{itemize} \end{definition}
+\begin{definition}(\cite{BB80, HR82, M86}) Fix an integer $d \geq 0$ and let $T,C$ be $A$-modules. \begin{itemize} \item[(1)] We call $T$ a \emph{tilting module} if it satisfies the following conditions: \begin{itemize} \item[(T1)] $\pd T <\infty$; \item[(T2)] $\Ext_{A}^{i} (T,T)=0$ holds for all $i \geq 1$; \item[(T3)] $\codim{T}A<\infty$. \end{itemize} Moreover, a tilting module $T$ is called a \emph{$d$-tilting module} if $\pd T =d$. \item[(2)] We call $C$ a \emph{cotilting module} if it satisfies the following conditions: \begin{itemize} \item[(C1)] $\id C <\infty$; \item[(C2)] $\Ext_{A}^{i} (C, C)=0$ holds for all $i \geq 1$; \item[(C3)] $\dim{C}\kD A<\infty$. \end{itemize} Moreover, a cotilting module $C$ is called a \emph{$d$-cotilting module} if $\id C =d$. \end{itemize} \end{definition}

 Note that $T$ is a tilting $A$-module if and only if $\kD T$ is a cotilting $A^{\op}$-module.
-We collect well-known results for tilting modules.
+We collect well-known results for tilting modules with finite projective dimension.
 We denote by $\tilt A$ the set of isomorphism classes of basic tilting $A$-modules.
 For $M,M' \in \mod A$, we write $M \succeq M'$ if $\Ext_{A}^{i}(M,M')=0$ for all $i \ge 1$.
-We denote by $|M|$ the number of its pairwise non-isomorphic indecomposable direct summands of $M$. \begin{proposition} The following statements hold. \begin{itemize} \item[(1)] $($\cite[Theorem 1.4]{M86} \textnormal{and} \cite[Lemma III.2.2]{H88}$)$ Let $T$ be an $A$-module with $\pd T< \infty$ and $\Ext_{A}^{i}(T, T)=0$ for all $i \ge 1$.
-Then $T$ is tilting if and only if $\codim{T}A = \pd T$. \item[(2)] $($\cite[Corollary]{M86}$)$ Let $T$ be a $d$-tilting module and let
+We denote by $|M|$ the number of isomorphism classes of indecomposable direct summands of $M$.